 The Trust recognizes financial assets or financial liabilities on a trade date basis - the date it commits to purchase or sell the instruments.
-From this date, any gains and losses arising from changes in fair value of the assets or liabilities are recognized in the statements of comprehensive (loss) income.
+From this date, any gains and losses arising from changes in fair value of the assets or liabilities are recognized in the Statements of Comprehensive Income.